The Québec maritime Blog

 The Islands’ windy climate is ideal for kitesurfing and windsurfing enthusiasts, but also for anyone who enjoys flying a kite.
 The Îles de la Madeleine are also a perfect destination for people who can’t stand hot weather because it’s rarely really hot in the summer.
 Despite the wind, cyclists can also enjoy exploring the archipelago.

-The La Grave historical site, which is where merchants used to meet fishermen to buy their catch, is the most touristic area in the Islands.
+The La Grave heritage site, which is where merchants used to meet fishermen to buy their catch, is the most touristic area in the Islands.
 The term grave refers to a pebble beach where cod was dried.
 Visit this site for a taste of local culture, to browse the shops and stop for a bite to eat in a café, and to visit the Atelier Côtier studio, where you can purchase unique souvenirs, including many made with local sand.
 It’s really worth a visit!

 You can also go on a boat excursion to see the Islands from another angle.
 On Rocher-aux-Oiseaux (Bird Rock), which is located 32 km (20 mi.) north of Grosse Île, you can observe cormorants, northern gannets and even Atlantic puffins.
 On Entry Island, which is still inhabited by a few families of Scottish and Irish descent, you will feel as though you have stepped back in time.